hipikat/django-revkom/README.rst

   and not quite up to working with Zurb Foundation, so the project's on hold and I'm using Compass to compile my Sassy files.

-- django-hostess: Virtual host and subdomain processing
+- django-hostess: Virtual host and subdomain processing for Django

   Alternatively, you could use django-subdomains, which is mature.
 I want to take a philosophically different direction, however...